Microsoft Azure IoT

 • Direct Method Calls: Invoke methods directly on devices for real-time interaction.

-How to implement MQTT broker on Microsoft Azure IoT?
+How to implement MQTT Broker on Microsoft Azure IoT?

 Microsoft Azure IoT Hub itself functions as an MQTT broker for your devices.
 It provides secure, two-way communication between your IoT devices and Azure services.
 Here’s a breakdown of the key points: